The Gods Themselves: Second part: The Gods Themselves

-All three 'genders' are embedded in sexual and social norms of expected and acceptable behavior.
-All three live by photosynthesis; whereas sexual intercourse is accomplished by bodily collapse into a single pool (known as 'melting').
-Rationals and Parentals can do this independently, but in the presence of an Emotional, the "melt" becomes total, which causes orgasm and also results in a period of unconsciousness and memory loss.
-Only during such a total "melt" can the Rational "impregnate" the Parental, with the Emotional providing the energy.
-Normally, the triad produces three children; a Rational, a Parental and Emotional (in that order), after which they "pass on" and disappear forever.
-In the past, some triads have repeated the cycle of births (thus ensuring population growth), but the declining amount of solar radiation no longer allows that.
-"Stone-rubbing" is a practice of partially melting with solid objects like rocks, possible for Emotionals, but the other genders are only capable of it in a very limited form.
-It is an analogue of human masturbation and generally frowned upon.
-Dua, the Emotional who functions as protagonist of this section of the book, appears to be the only one who practices it while married.
+The "hard ones" regulate much of "soft one" society, allocating one of each sex to a mating group called a "triad," and acting as mentors to the Rationals.
+All three live by photosynthesis, while sexual intercourse is accomplished by bodily collapse into a single pool (known as 'melting').
+Lefts and rights can do this independently, but in the presence of a mid, the three beings completely "melt" together, causing orgasm and resulting in a period of unconsciousness and amnesia.
+Only during such a total "melt" can Parentals become pregnant, with the Emotional providing the energy.
+Triads normally produce three children; a Rational, a Parental and Emotional (in that order), after which they "pass on" and disappear forever.
+In the past, some triads have repeated the cycle of births to ensure population growth, but the declining amount of solar radiation no longer allows that.
+Emotionals (and other genders, to a very limited degree) can practice "rock-rubbing", the stigmatized act of masturbating by partially melting one's body with solid objects like rocks.
+Dua, the Emotional who acts as protagonist of this section of the book, appears to be the only one who practices it while married.

-The hard ones regulate much of soft one society, allocating one of each sex to a mating group called a "triad," and acting as mentors to the Rationals.
-Little is shown of "hard one" society; whereas Dua suspects that the "hard ones" are a dying race, retaining the "soft ones" as a replacement for their absent children.
-This is dismissed by Odeen, the Rational of Dua's triad.
-Having the most contact with the "hard ones," Odeen has heard them speak of a new "hard one" called Estwald, accounted of exceptional intelligence and the creator of the Pump.
+Little is shown of "hard" society.
+Dua speculates that the "hard ones" are a dying species, raising the "soft ones" as a replacement for their absent children.
+Odeen, the Rational of Dua's triad, dismisses this.
+Having had the most contact with them, he has heard them speak of a new "hard one" called Estwald, a being of extreme intelligence and the creator of the Pump.